-Members, including prospective Members and Clients or ISVs as applicable, will be required to demonstrate that they have complied with all relevant regulatory requirements including, but not limited to, those set out in MiFID II.
-This may be subject to further information requests by the LME.
+Members, including prospective Members and Clients or ISVs as applicable, will be required to demonstrate that they have complied with all relevant regulatory requirements including, but not limited to, those set out in the UK MiFID Framework and/or in the FCA Handbook.
+This may be subject to further information requests by the LME (see section 3).

-5 Direct Electronic Access ("DEA")
+5 Direct Electronic Access

 The LME permits Members who meet the Order-routing Eligibility Requirement set out in the LME Rulebook, to offer DEA to their Clients.
 Under DEA, Members can offer Direct Market Access ("DMA") or Sponsored Access ("SA").
-Members who provide DEA may be referred to as DEA, DMA or SA Providers as applicable, and similarly Clients as DEA, DMA or SA Clients.
+Members who provide DEA may be referred to as DEA, DMA, or SA Providers as applicable, and similarly Clients as DEA, DMA, or SA Clients.

-Under both DMA and SA, the DEA Provider is at all times responsible for the activity of their DEA Clients and for ensuring compliance with MiFID II and the LME Rulebook.
+Under both DMA and SA, the DEA Provider is at all times responsible for the activity of their DEA Clients and for ensuring compliance with the UK MiFID Framework and/or FCA Handbook and the LME Rulebook.
 This applies both to DEA Clients accessing LMEselect directly or through an ISV.
-To fulfil this obligation, DEA Providers must perform due diligence as set out in the UK version of RTS 62 ("UK RTS 6") both on prospective clients before they access the LME and on an annual or ad-hoc basis where required thereafter.
+To fulfil their regulatory obligations, DEA Providers must notably perform due diligence as set out in UK MiFID RTS 6 both on prospective clients before they access the LME and on an annual or ad-hoc basis where required thereafter.